 The Points calculator provides you with a cents per point figure, which helps you to quickly calculate the value of a frequent flyer point or mile by comparing the cost of a specific redemption, in points, with what you would pay for the same flight.
 The above link goes through the simple instructions and provides some examples for you.
 Be aware that the instructions base the cost of the flight on what you would be willing to pay for the flight, and not necessarily the actual cost.

 Equipped with this knowledge, the example below will show you why regional flights can make great value redemptions.

 Why redemptions to regional areas can be excellent value

 Many readers may be unaware that some short-haul domestic redemptions can in fact be better value than their long-haul counterparts.
 We will use Brisbane as our base and compare two trips using Qantas points, one to Ayers Rock and the other to Los Angeles for an August 2019 departure.

 Note that while this example only shows Qantas, similar results are obtained when using Velocity points with Virgin Australia.

 Flights to Ayers Rock are notoriously expensive, even if you book early – Source: http://www.lovethesepics.com/2011/09/sacred-uluru-the-ancient-heart-of-australia-41-pics/ –

 We first take a look at flights to Ayers Rock, departing 1 August 2019 and returning on 15 August 2019.
 The following prices came up:

 You can see that these airfares are not cheap.
 And the general rule that the earlier you buy the cheaper the fare does not seem to hold here.
-Based on the one-way cost of $777 less $168 in taxes, fees and charges, along with 24,000 Qantas points required to redeem this fare, the cents per point value of this redemption would be 2.54 cents per point.
+Based on the one-way cost of $777 less $168 in taxes, fees and charges, along with 18,000 Qantas points required to redeem this fare after the Qantas changes announced in June 2019, using our calculator we got a cents per point value of 3.383 cents per point for this redemption.

 Brisbane to Los Angeles